Dante Caputo: Political activity and public service

 Alfonsín's stand, though unpopular at the time, soon proved correct and was partly responsible for his securing the Radical Civic Union (UCR) nomination in 1983.
 Raúl Alfonsín was elected president on 30 October, upon which he named Dante Caputo Foreign Minister-designate.

-After helping shepherd the Treaty of Peace and Friendship of 1984 between Chile and Argentina to ratification by voters and congress, Caputo was honored with the ceremonial post of UN General Assembly President in November 1988.
+After helping shepherd the Treaty of Peace and Friendship of 1984 between Chile and Argentina to ratification by voters and congress, Caputo was honoured with the ceremonial post of UN General Assembly President in November 1988.

 Following his departure from the foreign minister's desk, Caputo was elected to the Chamber of Deputies and he served as vice-president of the Foreign Affairs Committee.

-In 1992 Caputo represented the OAS and the United Nations in Haiti as a special envoy.
-In 1993 he was appointed the UN Secretary-General's representative to Haiti, as an under-secretary of the UN, and negotiated an agreement to allow democratic transition on the island.
+In 1992, Caputo represented the OAS and the United Nations in Haiti as a special envoy.
+In 1993, he was appointed the UN Secretary-General's representative to Haiti, as an under-secretary of the UN, and negotiated an agreement to allow a democratic transition on the island.